sekmo/foodplaces/README.md

 # Next steps

-## Price scale on restaurant index

-It might be handy to have a helper that shows '€', '€€', or '€€€' to show how expensive the restaurant it.
-The helper will get the value from a `price_scale` method exposed by the Restaurant model.

 ## Kitchen type on dishes

-It would be nice to filter all the restaurants that offer vegan dishes, for example.
+It would be nice to filter all the restaurants that offer vegan dishes.
-We might add a `Kitchen` model (with just a name attribute), so we can have a `has_one :kitchen` association on the `Dish` model (it might be better to use a db table to store these values since we will probably want to add more kitchens).

-## Restaurant speciality

-It would be handy to have one or two type of kitchens on the restaurant index, so we might have a `speciality` method that we can send to the `Restaurant` model.